romange/blog/content/post/single_threaded_redis.md

    the low latency property, a system should be designed as shared-nothing architecture, i.e. to avoid locking and contention along the original philosophy of Redis.

 I will try to prove (1).
-I will base (2) on the empirical evidence gathered in the research community and on lessons learned from other well designed systems like [ScyllaDb](https://www.scylladb.com/product/technology/shard-per-core-architecture/) or [Twitter's Pelikan](http://twitter.github.io/pelikan/2016/separation-concerns.html).
+I base (2) on the empirical evidence gathered in the research community and on lessons learned from other well designed systems like [ScyllaDb](https://www.scylladb.com/product/technology/shard-per-core-architecture/) or [Twitter's Pelikan](http://twitter.github.io/pelikan/2016/separation-concerns.html).

 ## Vertical scale vs Horizontal scale